top of page

 ‘I beg your pardon.’

-‘Oooooh!
+‘Ooh!
 He begs my pardon.
 Don’t air your overeducated teeth at me, Mister I Went To University.
-We do the same work for the same money, so you can say ‘what’ to me, like everybody else.’
+We do the same work for the same money, so you can say what to me, like everybody else.’

 Akin looked in the packet on his lap and saw the lone cigarette.